icon-symbol-logout-darkest-grey

 Course Content

-A broad differentiation is generally made between theoretical and practical philosophy.
-The former considers the possibilities and limits of knowledge, the structure of consciousness, the relationship of the mind and material, or other frequently debated questions about why some things exist, and why others don’t.
+A broad differentiation is generally made between theoretical and practical philosophy; the former considers, for example, the possibilities and limits of knowledge, the structure of consciousness, the relationship of the mind and material, or the frequently debated question as to why anything exists at all rather than nothingness.
 Practical philosophy considers human behaviour in the broader sense, asking what human actions are, what role human intentions play, and what humans may, should or can justifiably do.

 Philosophy often involves simultaneous study of classical texts, philosophical history and consideration of systematic questions (such as epistemology, ethics and aesthetics).